wondering-packet/learning-vault/Git/Exercises/E006b - Recovering Commits.md

 undo4: feature 3
 undo4: feature 4 (no bugs)
 undo4: feature 5 (bug fixed)  # bugfix implemented
-# branching off so we have a real branch where we can create new commit
+# branching off so we have a real branch where we can create a new commit to cherry pick.
+# note that: you can directly cherry pick the above fixed commit without creating a new branch but it's highly recommened that you always create a new branch because a new branch gives your commit/work a permanant place instead of it being in a detached state (where you can easily loose track of it). another thing i could have done better was to implement the fix afte
 git switch -c test/undo-4-bugfix
 Switched to a new branch 'test/undo-4-bugfix'
 cat undo4